Centrist House Democrats lash out at liberal colleagues, blame far-left views for costing the party seats

 “We held the House.
 Joe Biden is on a clear path to be the next president of the United States,” she said.
 “We did not win every battle, but we did win the war.”

 Pelosi even held out hope of taking control of the Senate, pointing to two likely runoffs in Georgia where Democrats will be severe underdogs.
+Her No. 3, Whip James Clyburn (D-S.C.), however, cautioned that if Democrats run on socialized medicine and defunding cops, “we’re not going to win” those races.

 Congressional Democrats’ high hopes dashed as GOP clings to Senate majority, scores unexpected gains in the House